gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    association is established and the ULP can start sending data over the SCTP assocation.
 From this point all sets of chunks intended to form a packet will be protected just like EVALID chunk by being the plaint text application data input to DTLS.
+When DTLS has proteced the plaint text input, the produced encrypted DTLS application data record is encaspulated in the Encryption Chunk and the packet is transmitted.

    In the receiving SCTP stack each incomming SCTP packet on any of its interfaces and ports are matched to the SCTP association based on ports and VTAG in the common header.
-In that association context for the Encryption chunk there will exist reference to one or more DTLS sessions used to protect the data.
-The DTLS session actually used to protect this packet is identifed by two bits in the Encryption chunk's flags.
+In that association context for the Encryption chunk there will exist reference to one or more DTLS connections used to protect the data.
+The DTLS connection actually used to protect this packet is identifed by two DCI bits in the Encryption chunk's flags.
 Using the identified DTLS session the content of the Encryption chunk is attempted to be processed, including replay protection, decryption and integrity.
-And if decryption was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association.
+And if decryption was successful the produced plain text of one or more SCTP chunks are provided for normal SCTP processing in the identified SCTP association along with associated meta data such as path received on, original packet size, and ECN bits.

-   When mutual re-authentication or forward secrecy rekeying is needed/desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
-A differnt DTLS Connection ID than currently used among the Encryption chunk flags are used to indicate that this a new handshake.
+   When mutual re-authentication or forward secrecy rekeying is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
+A differnt DTLS Connection ID (DCI) than currently used among the Encryption chunk flags are used to indicate that this a new handshake.
 When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection to protect the plain text payload.
 After a